LeonardWilleke/thesis-code/FMUs/README.md

 - build the project

-The FMUs will be in the `dist` folder inside the selected build folder.
+The FMUs will be in the `fmus` folder inside the selected build folder.

 ## License and attribution

-Copyright &copy; 2022, Modelica Association Project "FMI".
-All rights reserved.
-The code is released under the [2-Clause BSD License](LICENSE.txt).

-The [Reference FMUs](https://github.com/modelica/Reference-FMUs) are a fork of the [Test FMUs](https://github.com/CATIA-Systems/Test-FMUs) by Dassault Syst&egrave;mes, which are a fork of the [FMU SDK](https://github.com/qtronic/fmusdk) by QTronic, both released under the 2-Clause BSD License.
+The models and cmake code are a fork of the [Reference FMUs](https://github.com/modelica/Reference-FMUs) from the Modelica Association Project "FMI".
+The [Reference FMUs](https://github.com/modelica/Reference-FMUs) themselves are a fork of the [Test FMUs](https://github.com/CATIA-Systems/Test-FMUs) by Dassault Syst&egrave;mes, which are a fork of the [FMU SDK](https://github.com/qtronic/fmusdk) by QTronic.
+All three are released under the 2-Clause BSD License.